Emmet Montgomery Reily

-Emmet Montgomery Reily (October 21, 1866 – October 31, 1954), sometimes E. Mont Reily, was a Texas and, later, Missouri politician who served a number of local offices, especially in Fort Worth and Kansas City.
+Emmet Montgomery Reily (October 21, 1866 – October 31, 1954), sometimes E. Mont Reily was a Texas and, later, Missouri politician who served a number of local offices, especially in Fort Worth and Kansas City.
 He was active in the Republican Party.
 He was later appointed as the governor of Puerto Rico by President Warren G. Harding.

 Missouri/Texas career

-Reily was born in Sedalia, Missouri, but moved to Fort Worth, Texas as a teenager where he worked both in the newspaper and real estate businesses.
+Reily was born in Sedalia, Missouri, but moved to Fort Worth, Texas, as a teenager, where he worked both in the newspaper and real estate businesses.
 During this time, he first became active in local politics and was appointed as the chairman of the Republican City Committee (which he served on for eight years) and the Republican County Committee, as well as being twice nominated for County Clerk.
 (However, he never won that office.)

-In 1892, Reily went to Kansas City and was appointed as the Secretary to the Mayor for two terms.
-Following that, he returned to private life, but was subsequently appointed as Chief Deputy to the County Assessor.
-In 1902, he was appointed as the Assistant Postmaster for Kansas City.
+In 1892, Reily went to Kansas City and was appointed Secretary to the Mayor for two terms.
+Following that, he returned to private life but was subsequently appointed as Chief Deputy to the County Assessor.
+In 1902, he was appointed as the assistant postmaster for Kansas City.

 In 1901, Reily founded the Roosevelt Club, which had a stated goal of nominating Vice President Theodore Roosevelt for President in the 1904 elections.
 The group was disbanded when Roosevelt became president after the assassination of William McKinley in September of that year.

 As a newspaper editor in Kansas City, Reily was said to be the first prominent figure to endorse Warren G. Harding for the office of President of the United States.
-When Harding was elected president in 1920, he is said to have sought an appointive office to which he could nominate Reily as a reward for his loyalty, without giving him too much power or presence in Washington.
+When Harding was elected president in 1920, he is said to have sought an appointive office to which he could nominate Reily as a reward for his loyalty without giving him too much power or presence in Washington.